“What can I do to be healthier or to stay healthy?”

 Can we prevent or slow aging and declining health?
 Why do we contract diseases like cancer in its many various forms?
 Can we avoid diseases such as Parkinson’s Disease, Alzheimer’s Disease, Heart Disease, Diabetes, Arthritis or the many other diseases we see today?
 Can we live our lives in a manner that will help us avoid some of these diseases?
 By avoiding these diseases can we live longer and happier life?
 We believe that we can slow aging and avoid many of these diseases or at least lessen their symptoms.

-We believe that by implementing some basic principles of good nutrition and healthy living we can live longer lives.
-Also, we believe we can live those years happier and healthier with a better quality of life.
+We believe that by implementing some basic principles of good nutrition and healthy living we can be healthier and stay healthy and live longer lives.
+Also, we believe we can live those years happier with a better quality of life.
 However, we need to address our health on the physical level, the emotional level, and the spiritual level.
 There are three dimensions – we are three-dimensional being.
 As a matter of fact, perhaps there are more.
 However, we address just three, for us to focus on to be healthy, stay healthy or to regain our health.

 It is not enough to just address the physical aspect of health.

-As a matter of fact, the physical symptoms or manifestations we are experiencing may be caused because of emotional trauma we have experienced.
+As a matter of fact, the physical symptoms or manifestations that we experience may be caused because of emotional trauma we have experienced.
 Ignoring our inner spiritual bent can also be the cause.
+Only through addressing these experiences can we be healthier and stay healthy.

 However, we use some basic principles we have gleaned from others to help you be healthier.
 We agree with the teachings of Joseph R. Scogna, Jr who, in his teaching of early 1980’s teaches us the principle that we are electrically charged beings.
 Therefore, when some event in our lives causes stress or trauma- or blockage of energy, interrupting the electromagnetic fields of our beings, we are being set-up to experience an “illness” or unhealthy event at some point in our future.
 Consequently, through Self Awareness Formulas (SAF) studies we can become aware of these life-changing events.
 We can undo their negative effects on our lives.
 By gaining this understanding we gain relief from the effects the traumas have had or are having on our lives.
 We then can experience improved health both physically and emotionally.